 The tutors for the mandatory religious classes that are provided in primary and secondary education are civil servants or contracted employees.
 There is no legal requirement for someone to be a Muslim in order to be appointed as a teacher, but in practice all the teachers are Muslims.
 In one case, a contract teacher in Aydın was prosecuted for being Christian, following a complaint from a conservative teacher's association.
 She was suspended from her post and she was also prosecuted for missionary activities.
 However, the official statement issued by the Ministry of National Education claimed that she was prosecuted for her posts on social media relating to an illegal organisation.
-She was prosecuted for her posts on social media relating to an illegal organisation.
+Page 1991.